yext/analytics/docs/analytics.eventpayload.destinationurl.md

 ## EventPayload.destinationUrl property

-The URL of the page the event is directing the visitor to.
+The URI of the page the event is directing the visitor to.

 <b>Signature:</b>